dekonvoluted/dekonvoluted.github.io/_posts/2015-07-04-towards-an-encrypted-system.md

 Once you've created an encrypted volume, it's time to create a file system inside it.
 To do that it must be decrypted so that we can write data to it.
 Decryption is handled by `dm-crypt` by making the decrypted device available under /`dev/mapper` (that's what the `dm` in `dm-crypt` stands for---device mapper) at a sort of mount point of your choosing.
-For the purposes of this post, I'm going to go with something generic like, `my-decrypted-device`, but you could and should pick something a more sensible name for the device.
+For the purposes of this post, I'm going to go with something generic like, `my-decrypted-device`, but you could and should pick a more sensible name for the device.
 For instance, if the device is the root partition, pick `root` or the hostname of the system itself.
 This device name is just the name of the mount point and will not be remembered by the volume, but having a sensible name will help when referring to it in commands and logs.